penatbater/Course3_Project/README.md

 For further data analysis, 'new data' is the final full dataframe, while 'tidy data' is the summarized dataframe.

-IMPORTANT: For the script to run properly, the folder 'Dataset' must be on the same environment.
+IMPORTANT: For the script to run properly, the folder 'UCI HAR Dataset' must be on the same environment as the script.